Quantum Sensing with Nanoelectronics: Fisher Information for an Applied Perturbation

+This immediately implies that optimal measurements on a quantum system yield \textit{perfect} metrological sensitivity due to a diverging QFI whenever the $\omega\to 0$ dc conductance is finite.
+Eqs.~\ref{eq:qfi_susc} and \ref{eq:qfi_cond} make a concrete connection between the maximum achievable metrological precision and standard physical observables.

-{\textit{Nanoelectronic quantum sensors.--}} We turn now to the application and implications of the above for quantum nanoelectronic devices.
-We focus on the simplest model for a single semiconductor QD with local Coulomb interaction, coupled to source and drain leads -- the celebrated Anderson impurity model (AIM) \cite{hewson1997kondo,goldhaber1998kondo,*van2000kondo,pustilnik2004kondo},
+{\textit{Nanoelectronic quantum sensors.--}} We turn now to the application and implications of this for quantum nanoelectronic devices.
+We focus on the simplest model for a single semiconductor QD with local Coulomb interaction, coupled to source and drain leads -- the celebrated Anderson impurity model (AIM) \cite{hewson1997Kondo,goldhaber1998kondo,*van2000kondo,pustilnik2004kondo},

 where $\alpha=s,d$ for source and drain leads, $\sigma=\uparrow,\downarrow$ for up and down spin, $c_{\alpha j \sigma}^{(\dagger)}$ are annihilation (creation) operators for the conduction electrons, and $d_{\sigma}^{(\dagger)}$ are QD operators.
 Here we have given the Hamiltonian for each of the leads in the form of a 1d nanowire comprising $L$ sites.
 This allows us to study the scaling of the QFI with system size.
 The thermodynamic limit, where quantum transport can be meaningfully considered, corresponds to $L\to \infty$.
 The noninteracting ($U_d=0$) limit of this model is the resonant level model (RLM), which can be solved exactly using Green's function methods.
 For finite $L$ up to around $L=8$, the interacting AIM can be solved directly using exact diagonalization (ED).
-The full AIM with $L\to \infty$ can also be solved with sophisticated many-body techniques such as the numerical renormalization group (NRG) \cite{bulla2008numerical}.
+The full AIM with $L\to \infty$ can also be solved with sophisticated many-body techniques such as the numerical renormalization group (NRG) \cite{wilson1975renormalization,*bulla2008numerical}.
 We combine these methods below to study the metrological capability of the AIM.